Program Overview

 Learn about international business where the business gets done – from marketing to global business, take advantage of the many choices available.

-Take classes in diverse disciplines – From Photographing the City to Jack the Ripper’s London: Myth, Reality, and the London Victorian Metropolis, there are so many exciting options!
+Take classes in diverse disciplines – From Photographing the City to Murder, Media and Morality in Victorian London, there are so many exciting options!
 Earn academic credit towards your degree while experiencing the vibrant culture of London.

 Study the politics and history of London – You can learn about the fascinating British culture through classes in historical and contemporary London culture, history, economics, literature, and politics, and then see all the sites you read about in your textbooks in person – learning both in and out of the classroom.